 Qualify the appraiser before there is a problem, not after.

-The old saying "An ounce of prevention is worth a pound of cure" is true when hiring an appraiser.
 Many of the "appraisal" issues we are hearing today relate to the quality of the appraiser hired for the job.

+Have you experienced an "appraisal failure"?
 Allow us to provide you with some insight and twelve simple questions that will help you avoid the next failure.

 From our point of view, the largest banks don’t appear to be hiring the best and brightest appraisers, they appear to be hiring based on fast and cheap.
 The "cheapest" appraisers often do not have adequate knowledge or experience and as a result, produce poor quality appraisals that harm everyone.
 We have seen appraisers traveling 150 miles from their office to your home then spend 15 minutes walking around before disappearing.
 Their reports often "kill the deal" which is why you are likely reading this article.

 In our experience, appraisers traveling 150 miles from their office is an indicator that the appraiser is likely not geographically competent.
 This appraiser likely does not have access to the proper MLS, a necessary tool for producing a valid appraisal.
 An appraiser traveling great distances isn’t only issue, it’s simply an indicator of area knowledge and competency.
 (In our experience -- excluding appraisals of VERY unusual properties -- the odds of a competent, knowledgeable appraiser knowing any market area, diminishes with distance from their office).
-Hiring competent appraisers is in everybody’s interest.
-Federal and state laws clearly indicate that no one may attempt to influence the appraiser - NO ONE!
-So how do you increase the odds of a competent appraiser producing a good appraisal without crossing the line?

 Qualify the bank and who they hire.